P-Claus/libft/README.md

  ![libft result](https://github.com/P-Claus/libft/blob/main/subject/libft.png)

 ## After libft project
 Once I finished the libft project, I started rewriting some of the functions and makefile to use the library in other projects.
 The current state of the project is not what I submitted to moulinette.
-All updates after 18 January 2024 might not pass the moulinette because of changes in some functions rules in the makefile.
+All updates after 18 January 2024 might not pass the moulinette because of changes in some functions and rules in the makefile.

 ## Functions